 Statement

-We will develop a mobile application that allows students to quickly and easily access dining hall menus, which will be updated to display available meal option.
-Hours of operation for each dining hall will also be provided along with advertised events and closings throughout the school year.
+We will develop a mobile application that allows students to quickly and easily access dining hall menus, which will be updated to display available meal options.
+Hours of operation for each dining hall will be provided along with advertised events and closings throughout the school year.
 We will also be allowing students to rate and comment (180 characters or less) on meals or specific food items, so the students may submit and receive feedback on food options and know what others enjoyed.
 We will provide this application on both apple’s app store and google play to provide this service to as many students as possible.

 Timeline and Milestones